SEMINAR: Modern Marketing

 Who thinks that it has to do with Plans or Programs or Campaigns? __________

 Well, it has to do with all of these but is not just one of these.

 The definition of Marketing involves the whole strategy of taking a service (or product) from the initial ideas, researching so you actually “know before you go” and do not waste promotional dollars, and then formulating an exact plan of action bearing in mind your strengths, weaknesses, positioning and the service you have to offer.
 Then implementing this plan, along with effective public relations actions, correct promotion, referral enhancement actions & tools, drilling or role-playing for staff, & marketing consulting so that the vital actions are implemented and you create the most interest from the target public in your services.
 The final result is more patients in the door and the recompense for this increase with more and more profitability.

 Unless this is done, marketing is not complete.

-The beginning steps of marketing, which involve thorough, in-depth research and surveys of the target public, are essential to find out exactly what your public think, feel, find valuable, need, want, and how they perceive you and your services.
-They may not tell you some of their concerns and how you can best present yourself so they can easily and simply understand–and refer others.
-If presented correctly, to the public that actually need your services and not a “shotgun” approach, they will want and reach for your services.
-Often we find out there is a problem with how the public perceive a certain profession or professional, and knowing how to handle that has everything to do with getting the correct information in the first place!
+The beginning steps of marketing, which involve thorough, in-depth research and surveys of the target public, are essential to finding out exactly what your public think, feel, find valuable, need, want, and how they perceive you and your services.
+They may not tell you some of their concerns and how you can best present yourself so they can easily and simply understand–and refer to others.
+If presented correctly, to the public that actually needs your services and not a “shotgun” approach, they will want and reach for your services.
+Often we find out there is a problem with how the public perceives a certain profession or professional and knowing how to handle that has everything to do with getting the correct information in the first place!

 Let’s break this down so it is very clear.